Kattis91/with-travel-in-mind/README.md

 - [GitHub](https://github.com/) - The code hosting platform used to save and store the files for this repository.

 - [Heroku](https://www.heroku.com/) - The cloud platform used to deploy the project into live environment.

+- [SweetAlert2](https://sweetalert2.github.io/) - the library used to add Alert functionality to the app.

 ## Existing Features